Interpreting Internship Forms & Guidelines

 Below is a summary of the requirements of CDDS 175:

-Mentors can use the General Time Guidelines as a reference over the internship period.
+Mentors and Supervisors can use the Fall Course Schedule as a reference over the internship period.

 - Internship Plan (due week 1)

 - Evaluation of Student Intern (due week 5 and week 11)

 During each week of the 12-week internship placement, students are required to complete the following forms and email a copy to their university supervisor each Saturday by noon:

 During the week of November 23-27 students may or may not be required to attend, however, no forms will be required that week.
 Student interns are also required to include in their professional portfolio a resume, letters of recommendation, certifications and / or certificates of any kind, business cards, and a copy of the letter of appreciation you provide to your interpreting mentor and/or site supervisor.
 Your binder will be due to your university supervisor by December 11.
 In addition you must:

 - Abide by the NAD-RID Code of Professional Conduct (respecting D/deaf and hearing consumers, interpreting mentor, site supervisor, other individuals in the setting, dressing professionally, and maintaining confidentiality).

 - Communicate effectively with the consumers and interpreting mentor.

 - Self-evaluate the success of each interpreting situation.

 - Discuss feedback from your interpreting mentors evaluations with the interpreting mentor weekly.